 - 3 large eggs

 - 1/3 cup coconut oil, liquefied

 - 1 cup walnuts (or other nuts or seeds of choice), chopped

 - Preheat oven to 350° F.

-- Add muffin/cupcake liners to muffin tin.
+- Add muffin/cupcake liners to the muffin tin.

 - Mix dry ingredients together in a large bowl.
 Use your whisk to break up any lumps.